Introduction to Bucketing in Hive

 set hive.exec.dynamic.partition = True

-a number of reduce tasks is set equal to the number of buckets that are mentioned in the table.
+several reduce tasks is set equal to the number of buckets that are mentioned in the table.

 Set hive.optimize.bucketmapjoin = True

-This enables the bucket to join operation leading to reduced scan cycles while executing queries on bucketed tables.
+This enables the bucket to join operation, leading to reduced scan cycles while executing queries on bucketed tables.
 Also, bucketing can be achieved by setting this property,

 Set mapred.reduce.tasks=64 (number of buckets)